robulouski/voidy-bootstrap/README.rst

-Customised CSS, JavaScript and other modifications can be easily incorporated using configuration settings, and content can be added to the base layout by strategically adding template fragments (as opposed to modifying existing templates).
+Customised CSS, JavaScript and other modifications can be easily incorporated using configuration settings, and content can be added to the base layout (without modifying existing templates) by strategically adding template fragments.

 Installation